hridaypradhan/fampay-cards/README.md

 # Fampay Cards

-GitHub Externship 2021 Frontend Extern Assignment
+GitHub Externship 2021 Frontend Extern Assignment for Fampay.

 ## Getting Started

 This project was made using Flutter, as approved by the Fampay mentor on Discord.
   Language: Dart
   State management: Provider

 ## Features